gokhaleshreyas/SRCNN_TensorFlow/README.md

 ## Implementation Details

 In this implementation, the SRCNN network can be trained on both 1 channel and 3 channels.
-The data pre-processing can be done using either MATLAB or GNU Octave (The code is provided for the same).
+The data pre-processing can be done using either MATLAB or GNU Octave (Link to files: https://github.com/gokhaleshreyas/Data_Generation_Files).

+Note: The data generation files for this specific section needs to be downloaded and kept in the 'data_gen' folder.

 ## Use